Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Introduction and Motivation

-In this review we summarise the recent body of work on the theory of few-body dynamics and the connections to many-body behavior in cold gases.
-Our emphasis is on setups and situations which are addressable in present and near-future experiments, thereby hoping that our discussion may stimulate further experimental and theoretical efforts.
-It is worth noting that other useful reviews exist on several topics related to the use of cold atoms as quantum simulators for many-body condensed-matter systems \citep{cazalilla2011,Guan2013Review}.
-The reviews by \cite{Blume_2012} and by \cite{Sowinski2019Review} provide good introductions to the physics of few-body systems in low-dimensional cold-atom setups, but have limited overlap with what will be covered in the present review, as they mainly focus on static phenomena.
+Here, we review the recent body of theoretical works on statics and dynamics of few-body systems in one spatial dimension with an emphasis on bosonic particles.
+Our hope is that this review will stimulate present and near-future experimental and theoretical efforts.
+Therefore, our emphasis is on setups and situations that can be addressed in modern cold atom experiments.
+It is worth noting that other useful reviews exist on several topics related to the use of cold atoms as quantum simulators for many-body condensed-matter systems in low dimensions \citep{bloch2008,cazalilla2011,Guan2013Review,Langen2015}, and the limit of strongly correlated systems has recently been reviewed by \cite{Minguzzi2022Review}.
+The reviews by \cite{Blume_2012} and by \cite{Sowinski2019Review} provide good introductions to the physics of ultracold few-body systems, but have limited overlap with what we cover here.
+In particular, they mainly concentrate on static problems.

-While we focus on theoretical work and approaches, we will in the following also briefly account for selected aspects of the experimental progress made in cold atom systems in recent years, as this is closely related and often the motivation for many of the theoretical developments that we will review in the following sections.